 Again, I’m told that the path to this kind of episode will be much slower, informed by clearer characterization of the player’s family history.
 Rock Pocket doesn’t want to make a horror game with sanity meters or health packs, and it’s hinted that while some might be able to conquer or cope with terror, there will always be more waiting beyond the veil.

 I just hope those horrors don’t consist of frustrating stealth sequences, because I’m told stealth is definitely a factor later on.
-Player and we’ve already snuck our way through nearly every imaginable horror setting there is.
+Player death isn’t always the best way to sustain tension and we’ve already snuck our way through nearly every imaginable horror setting there is.
 I’m more interested in the idea of a person attempting to separate their mental illness from cosmic horrors, weaving in a human condition that plenty of Lovecraftian and horror stories in general have cheaply exploited in order to produce easy scares on a whim.

 Even scarier than a vision of your mom stabbing you or an awful creature chasing you through a darkened hallway is knowing yourself completely, flaws and all, and still finding there's more to existence than you can comprehend.
 When something else like that takes the wheel, on Mars or anywhere—that’s true horror.
 Also, locking your keys in the car while it's running.
 That's also true horror.